EternityForest/WBTV/README.md

-own estimated error, so a device will ignore TIME messages that do not advertise at least as much accuracy as the current internal estimate (based on the error in the initial setting plus 0.5% of the time elapsed since being set)
+own estimated error, so a device will ignore TIME messages that do not advertise at least as much accuracy as the current internal estimate (based on the error in the initial setting plus 0.5% of the time elapsed since being set) WBTVNode also takes into account uncertainty in determining message arrival time by keeping track of the polling rate

 WBTVNode(stream *)
 Represents one direct point to point WBTV packet connection.